Health Promotion Specialist

 An ambitious organisation

-We are working to end HIV transmission in the UK, help people to live with HIV and improve the nation’s sexual health.
-It’s a critcal moment - for the first time our goals are within reach.
+We are working to end HIV transmission in the UK by 2030, help people to live with HIV and improve the nation’s sexual health.
+It’s a critical moment - for the first time our goals are within reach.
 We are working together with our beneficiaries and partners to make the end of HIV transmission a reality.
 Through digital technology, and bold, new ways of reaching those in need, we will reduce transmission, improve sexual health and help people living with HIV thrive.

 A people organisation

-Terrence Higgins Trust is its people- our beneficiaries are at the core of our organisation, driving how we work, where we work and what we do.
-Our talented staff create our innovative and engaging programmes, many of whom are also living with HIV.
-Our passionate supporters and volunteers enable us to do everything we can to make a difference to so many lives.
+Terrence Higgins Trust is its people- our beneficiaries are central to our organisation and the services we provide, at the core of our organisation, driving how we work, where we work and what we do.
+Our talented staff create innovative and engaging programmes, many of whom are also living with HIV.
+We are working to even more accurately reflect the diversity of the communities we serve, and we are particularly interested in receiving applications from people from racialized minority communities, people who identify as trans, people who identify as female and people who want to make a difference.
+We encourage you to bring your full self to THT to work alongside our passionate supporters and volunteers.
+Between us, we do everything we can to make a difference to so many lives.

 Terrence Higgins Trust makes people’s lives better every day.
 Come and do the most meaningful work of your career.
-Whatever your story, we want to hear from you.
+Whatever your story, whatever your background, we want to hear from you.

 At Terrence Higgins Trust we are committed to the safeguarding and protection of the vulnerable adults and young people with whom we work and we will do everything possible to ensure that only those who are suitable to work with these groups are recruited to work for us.
 Certain posts are therefore subject to a range of vetting checks including a Disclosure and Barring Service (DBS) check in England and Wales or Protection of Vulnerable Groups (PVG) check in Scotland.